thegeeklab/hugo-geekblog/exampleSite/content/posts/getting-started.md

   # See https://developer.mozilla.org/de/docs/Web/HTML/Element/base.
   geekblogOverwriteHTMLBase: false

+  # (Optional, default true) Enable or disable adding tags automatically to the main menu.
+  geekblogTagsToMenu: true

   # (Optional, default none) Adds a "Hosted on <provider>" line to the footer.
   # Could be used if you want to give credits to your hosting provider.
   geekblogHostedOn: